MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-entra-id.md

 ✅ Configure your tenant to reduce group management capabilities

-Microsoft Entra has seveval controls which allow you to limit group functionality for users.
+Microsoft Entra has several controls that allow you to limit group functionality for users.

-This table contains a list of commonly configured settings, but remember to configure these based on your organization requirements.
+This table contains a list of commonly configured settings.

 | Blade | Configuration group | Setting | Value |
 | --- | --- | --- | --- |